cristina-mintina/localization-qa-playground/test-cases/lqa_ui_strings_it.md

 - Punctuation is consistent with the source where appropriate.
 - All variables match the source exactly.
 - No truncation or ambiguity is introduced.
+- Known issues are documented in the bug-reports/ directory.